ankumpetvimala/web-server-deployment-/README.md

     - name: Sync S3 bucket
       run: aws s3 sync . s3://my-static-site-bucket --delete

-Step 8: Add AWS Credentials to GitHub Secrets
+### Step 8: Add AWS Credentials to GitHub Secrets

-Go to your GitHub repository.
+1.Go to your GitHub repository.

-Settings → Secrets and variables → Actions.
+2.**Settings → Secrets and variables → Actions.**

-New repository secret:
+3.**New repository secret:**

-AWS_ACCESS_KEY_ID: Enter your AWS access key ID.
+- AWS_ACCESS_KEY_ID: Enter your AWS access key ID.

-AWS_SECRET_ACCESS_KEY: Enter your AWS secret access key.
+- AWS_SECRET_ACCESS_KEY: Enter your AWS secret access key.

-Step 9: Commit and Push Your Code
+### Step 9: Commit and Push Your Code

-Commit your changes and push them to the main branch.
+1. Commit your changes and push them to the main branch.

-GitHub Actions will trigger the deployment workflow, and your static site will be deployed to the S3 bucket.
+2. GitHub Actions will trigger the deployment workflow, and your static site will be deployed to the S3 bucket.

-Step 10: Verify Deployment
+### Step 10: Verify Deployment

-Visit your S3 bucket URL or CloudFront URL (if configured) to see your static website live.
+1. Visit your S3 bucket URL or CloudFront URL (if configured) to see your static website live.

 By following these steps, you'll have a fully automated process for deploying your static website to AWS using GitHub Actions.